BlackButterfli/group6_project/README.md

 ### Step 8: Verify Installations
   1. Go to blast folder inside program_group6 folder.
 Make sure you have inside a folder named "bin", with many files inside, and a folder named "edirect" (among others).

   2. a.
-Open terminal, type and press Enter:
+Open terminal (step 4), type and press Enter:
         python3
      b.
 Type each line, one by one, press enter after each line: